Sintra feels like a dream. But if you land there without a plan, it can feel like a maze of crowds, queues, and steep hills.

 Likely to Sell out

-Sintra, Quinta da Regaleira and Pena Palace
+Sintra, Pena Palace and Quinta da Regaleira from Lisbon

 8 Hours